viritin/viritin-sb/README.md

 Or just go to the `example` directory in this folder and play with that project.

+*The `example-flattened` works in the same way but doesn't use custom parent pom.xml*.
+It still uses Spring Boot parent pom, but that can be ditched (check Spring Boot docs) as well if needed.
+The build file is not a cute, but the developer workflow is the same.
+This approach is so far only lightly tested.

 ## Known limitations at this point:

  * You can't make your Spring Boot application class(es) directly extend `AppShellConfigurator` due to assertions made at app start.
 To make those configs work for both dev & production, introduce a separate class for those configs, as in Example class.
 Probably this is a better habit anyway to keep Vaadin specific stuff separately.
 Not a biggie, but you'll face this if migrating existing projects...